DmitriLyalikov/ESP32_Smart_Clock/README.md

 http://api.openweathermap.org/data/2.5/weather?q={City},pt&APPID={yourAPIkey}
 ```

+### NTP Synchronization
+In order to synchronize time accurately, the ESP-IDF LwIP SNTP module is used. https://github.com/espressif/esp-idf/tree/master/examples/protocols/sntp
+This provides time synchronizations over WiFi upon initialization.
+Upon reset, WiFi will be initialized and an SNTP server connection will be started with the ESP32 acting as a client.

+#### Set Timezone
+To set local timezone, use setenv and tzset POSIX functions.
+First, call setenv to set TZ environment variable to the correct value depending on device location.
+Format of the time string is described in libc documentation.
+Next, call tzset to update C library runtime data for the new time zone.
+Once these steps are done, localtime function will return correct local time, taking time zone offset and daylight saving time into account.

+#### TimeKeeping
+Once time is synchronized, ESP32 will perform timekeeping using built-in timers.

+* RTC clock is used to maintain accurate time when chip is in deep sleep mode

+* High-resolution timer is used to provide time at microsecond accuracy when ESP32 is running.

 ### Using this application
 This application is created in the esp-idf framework.
 The toolchain, compiler, drivers, all can be installed locally here: https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/